STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 - Men & women V7-V9: ≥0,5 mm.

-In patients with STEMI the ECG leads displaying ST segment elevations actually reflect the ischemic area.
-This means that ST elevations in leads V3 and V4 (anterior chest leads) reflect anterior ischemia, and ST elevations in leads aVF and II reflect inferior ischemia.
-Figure 4 illustrates the four walls of the left ventricle and the ECG leads that reflect these walls.
+In patients with STEMI, the ECG leads showing ST-segment elevations correspond to the ischemic region of the myocardium.
+For example, ST elevations in leads V3 and V4 (anterior chest leads) indicate anterior ischemia, while ST elevations in leads aVF and II suggest inferior ischemia.
+Figure 5 provides a visual representation of the four walls of the left ventricle and the specific ECG leads that reflect these myocardial regions, aiding in the localization of the ischemic area.

 Characteristics of ischemic ST elevations

-ST segment elevations with straight (horizontal, upsloping or downsloping) or convex ST segment strongly suggest acute STEMI (Figure 5A).
-Concave ST segment elevations, on the other hand, are much less likely to be caused by ischemia (Figure 5B).
+ST segment elevations with straight (horizontal, upsloping or downsloping) or convex ST segments strongly suggest acute STEMI (Figure 6A).
+Concave ST segment elevations, on the other hand, are less likely to be caused by ischemia (Figure 6B).
 This is noted in both North American and European guidelines.
 However, a concave ST segment does not rule out STEMI, it only reduces the probability of STEMI.
-Refer to Figure 5.

 Other causes of ST segment elevations

-With respect to differential diagnostics, at least 16 other conditions may also cause ST elevations.
-These conditions have been discussed in detail in the article ST elevations in ischemia/infarction and differential diagnoses.
+Concerning differential diagnostics, at least 16 other conditions may also cause ST elevations.
+These conditions have been discussed in detail in the article ST elevations in ischemia, infarction and differential diagnoses.
 Some of these conditions are benign whereas others are potentially life-threatening.
-These conditions are as follows:

 - Male/female pattern (“Normal ST segment elevation”)